sreenadhbalasundaram/headspintest/README.md

 # headspintest
-The program for Problem numer 1 is named as date.py
+The program for Problem number 1 is named as date.py

 The program for Problem number 2 is named as seats.py